2nd Lancers (Gardner's Horse)

-The 2nd Lancers (Gardner's Horse) is one of the oldest and a highly decorated armoured regiment of the Indian Army.
+The 2nd Lancers (Gardner's Horse) is one of the oldest and most highly decorated armoured regiments of the Indian Army.
 The regiment was formed by the amalgamation of two of the oldest regiments of the Bengal Army – the 2nd Royal Lancers (Gardner's Horse) and the 4th Cavalry.

 Early history

-The regiment was raised in 1809 at Farukhabad and Mainpuri by William Linnæus Gardner, who had previously served with the 74th Highlanders and later the Maratha ruler of Indore.
-He then joined the Company's forces under Lord Lake and raised the regiment.
-The regiment was initially deployed for police duties in the newly occupied territories around Agra.
+The regiment was raised in 1809 at Farukhabad and Mainpuri by William Linnæus Gardner.
+Gardner had previously served with the 74th Highlanders and the Maratha ruler of Indore.
+Gardner joined the East India Company's forces under Gerard Lake, 1st Viscount Lake and raised the regiment.

+The regiment was initially deployed for policing duties in the newly occupied territories around Agra.
 It was almost exclusively composed of Hindustani Mahomedans, with a small minority of Rajputs and Brahmins.
-Gardner was one among several British officers such as Skinner and Hearsey, who had become leaders of irregular cavalry that preserved the traditions of Mughal cavalry.
+Gardner was one among several British officers such as James Skinner and Sir John Hearsey, who had become leaders of irregular cavalry, that preserved the traditions of Mughal cavalry.
 This had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.

-It first saw service in the Nepal War of 1815, a war rendered necessary by the frequent inroads by the Gurkhas into Indian territory.
-The corps showed meritorious service against the Pindaris between 1817-19.
+The regiment first saw service in 1815, during the Anglo-Nepalese War.
+The regiment showed meritorious service against the Pindari between 1817 and 1819.
 In late 1819, it was employed on the Eastern frontier invading Arakan.
 The regiment fought on horses and after losing most of their mounts, fought on foot.
 They were the only regiment to win the honour ‘Arracan’.

-The 4th Cavalry was raised by Captain C. Newbury at Sultanpur as a cavalry regiment under the Company's orders for service with the Nawab of Oudh in 1838.
+The 4th Cavalry was raised by Captain C. Newbury at Sultanpur as a cavalry regiment under the company's orders for service with the Nawab of Oudh in 1838.
 The regiment was later transferred to the Bengal Army in 1840 and saw service in Scinde and the Baloch frontier in 1844, for which they received the Honorary Standard bearing the device of a lion.

+Uniform

-The dress of the regiment originally consisted of an emerald green alkhalak, red pai-jamaas(later changed to the "Multani Mutti" color), and the Persian "Qizilbash" hat(which was later changed to a cloth cap and then a red turban).
-The government usually consulted the men regarding the head-dress so that nothing could be done without their consent.
+The dress of the regiment originally consisted of an emerald green alkhalak, red pai-jamaas(later changed to the "Multani Mutti" color), and the Persian "Qizilbash" hat (which was later changed to a cloth cap and then a red turban).